Yugoslavia in the Eurovision Song Contest 1963

-Yugoslavia was present at the Eurovision Song Contest 1963, held in London, United Kingdom.
+Yugoslavia was represented at the Eurovision Song Contest 1963 with the song "Brodovi", written by Mario Nardelli, and performed by Vice Vukov.
+The Yugoslav participating broadcaster, Jugoslavenska radiotelevizija (JRT), selected its entry through Jugovizija 1963.

 Before Eurovision

-Jugovizija 1963

 The Yugoslav national final, to select their entry, was held on 1 February in Belgrade.
 There were 8 songs in the final, one from each of the six republics and the two autonomous provinces submitted through their respective subnational public broadcasters.
-Four subnational broadcasters made their debut; Radio Skopje, Radio Titograd, Radio Prishtina, and Radio Novi Sad.
+Five subnational broadcasters made their debut; Sarajevo, Skopje, Titograd, Priština, and Novi Sad.
 The winner was chosen by the votes of an eight-member jury of experts, one juror for each of the six republics and the two autonomous provinces.
 The winning entry was "Brodovi", performed by Croatian singer Vice Vukov, composed and written by Mario Nardelli.
-He previously came 6th in the 1962 Yugoslav Final.
+He previously participated in the 1962 Yugoslav Final.

 At Eurovision

+The contest was broadcast on Televizija Beograd, Televizija Zagreb, and Televizija Ljubljana, all with commentary by Saša Novak.

 Vice Vukov performed 9th on the night of the Contest following Denmark and preceding Switzerland.
 At the close of the voting the song had received 3 points, placing 11th in a field of 16 competing countries.